What you need to know about: Triodos Bank

 The deal

 Founded in 1980, Triodos Bank is a global pioneer in sustainable banking.
 Its ethos is that banking can be a powerful force for good, serving individuals and communities while building a stronger, more sustainable society.
-Therefore it will only finance organisations that are making a positive impact on the planet and people.
+Therefore it will only finance organisations that are making a positive impact on the planet and its people.
 Triodos operates in the Netherlands, the UK, Belgium, Spain and Germany.

 In 2018, Triodos launched its own crowdfunding platform to make it easier for its community of sustainably-minded investors to find social investment opportunities.
-In September 2021, it raised £2 million in record time to help fund a Trees for Life rewilding project in the Scottish Highlands.

 A Good Egg: Triodos Bank